BRADrocket72/AIS_Messages/README.md

 # AIS_Messages
 We have created a Mongo Database With a Rest API interface The queries have different levels of implementation in our program.
 In the Result_Images directory, We have screenshots each function either from our rest APi or from the Mongo interactive shell.
-We completed all of the bold priority operations, but did not get to all of teh priority 2 operations.
+We completed all of the bold priority operations, but did not get to all of the priority 2 operations.

 We had used the standard mongo db for this project with no modifications to the data Use this command to create the database: